OpenShift SDN

 OpenShift SDN and the DNS processes

-We have several components that make up the OpenShift cluster network.
+The OpenShift cluster network has several components.
 First, we have a controller node.
 There are multiple controller nodes in a cluster.
-The role of the controller nodes is to redirect the traffic to the PODs.
-We are running a route on each controller node and using Core DNS.
-So in front of the Kubernetes cluster or layer, this is a hardware load balancer.
-Then we have external DNS, which is outside of the cluster.
+The controller nodes redirect traffic to the PODs.
+We run a route on each controller node and use Core DNS.
+So, in front of the Kubernetes cluster or layer, this is a hardware load balancer.
+Then, we have external DNS, which is outside of the cluster.

-The OpenShift has an internal DNS server, which is reachable only by Pods.
-To make the service available by name to the outside, we need an external DNS server configured with wildcard DNS.
-The wildcard DNS is resolved to all resources created in the cluster domain by resolving to the OpenShift load balancer.
+OpenShift has an internal DNS server that is reachable only by Pods.
+We need an external DNS server configured with wildcard DNS to make the service available by name to the outside.
+The wildcard DNS is resolved to all resources created in the cluster domain by fixing the OpenShift load balancer.

-This OpenShift load balancer provides a frontend to the control nodes, and the control nodes are run as ingress controllers and are part of the cluster.
-They are part of the internal cluster and have access to internal resources.
+This OpenShift load balancer provides a frontend to the control nodes run as ingress controllers and part of the cluster.
+They have access to internal resources and are part of the internal cluster.

 - OpenShift ingress operators